Asad-Ismail/Paper-Summaries/15-Oct-2024/README.md

 simply following the initial plan often leads to failure.
 Moreover, the execution of the plan may be hindered by unpredictable transition dynamics, rendering the initial plan non-executable.
 Humans also tackle complex tasks, we find that individuals may iteratively make and revise their plans based on external feedback.
-The feedback can be obtained from environments, humans, and models.
+The feedback can be obtained from environments, humans (although as famously mentioned by S.K life is too short to be feedback/verifier for LLMs), and models.

       **Env Feedback:**